terrorizer1980/litmus/Overview-of-Litmus.md

 pdk bundle exec rake 'litmus:provision[vagrant, gusztavvargadr/windows-server]'
 ```

-Provisioning is extensible - if your chosen provisioner isn't available feel free to raise an issue on the [provision repo](https://github.com/puppetlabs/provision), or better still, raise a PR to add your chosen provisioner!
+> Note: Provisioning is extensible — if your chosen provisioner isn't available, raise an issue on the [provision repo](https://github.com/puppetlabs/provision), or a PR to add your chosen provisioner.

-The command creates a Bolt inventory.yml file that is used by Litmus - a sample is displayed below.
+The provision command creates a Bolt `inventory.yml` file for Litmus to use.
 You can manually add machines to this file.

-The Bolt [documentation](https://puppet.com/docs/bolt/1.x/inventory_file.html) provides more examples.
+For example:

 ```yaml
 ---